One Unified Platform for spend management and proactive control

 5. No Fraud Detection or Audit Trail

-Spreadsheets vs Spend Management Software: A Direct Comparison
+Spreadsheets vs Spend Management Software: A direct comparison

 The table below shows exactly where spreadsheets fall short against purpose-built spend management software across the capabilities that matter most to ANZ finance teams.